Blog

-AI search is pulling answers from 3-5 sources per query, and if you're not one of them, you're losing traffic to competitors who made their content easier to parse.
+AI search pulls answers from 3-5 sources per query.
+If you're not one of them, you're losing traffic to competitors who made their content easier to parse.
 Structured data for AI search is how you fix that.
 When someone asks ChatGPT or Perplexity a question, the AI scans for clean, machine-readable signals.
 Your paragraphs and headers weren't built for that.
-Structured data gives AI explicit context: "this is a product, here's the price" or "this is an FAQ, here's the answer."
-Sites with structured markup see 30% higher visibility in AI overviews.
-The gap is real, and it's widening.
-Most companies are still optimizing for Google rankings while AI is building a parallel citation economy.
+Schema gives it explicit context: "this is a product, here's the price" or "this is an FAQ, here's the answer."
+I've spent the last year watching sites with clean markup show up in AI overviews while better-written competitors get skipped entirely.
+The gap is widening every quarter, and the writing isn't the bottleneck.
+The markup is.

 TLDR:

-• AI search engines cite sites with structured data 44% more often than those without it
+• AI search engines cite sites with structured data far more often than those without it

 • JSON-LD is the only schema format that matters: AI systems parse it faster than microdata or RDFa